szarnyasg/duckdb-web/_posts/2021-06-25-querying-parquet.md

 1. The columnar representation means that individual columns can be (efficiently) read.
 No need to always read the entire file!
 2. The file contains per-column statistics in every row group (min/max value, and the number of `NULL` values).
 These statistics allow the reader to skip row groups if they are not required.
-3. The columnar compression significantly reduces the file size of the format, which in turn reduces the storage requirement of data sets.
+3. The columnar compression significantly reduces the file size of the format, which in turn reduces the storage requirement of datasets.
 This can often turn Big Data into Medium Data.

 ## DuckDB and Parquet